antonio-crispino/.github/.github/ISSUE_TEMPLATE/subtask-issue-template.md

 > 8. :wastebasket: `revert` (revert): Changes that revert a previous commit.
 > 9. :gem: `style` (style): Changes to code that do not affect its meaning (formatting, etc.).
 > 10. :rotating_light: `test` (test): Changes to existing tests or adding missing tests.
-> 11. _:recycle: `chore` (chore): Changes, additions, configurations, routines, or maintenance tasks that don't fit into any other category.
+> 11. _:recycle: `chore` (chore): Changes, additions, configurations, routines, or maintenance tasks that does not fit into any other category.
 Changes do not modify src or test files._

 [`type`]